-The Carrie Cotter Foundation and Memorial Fund honors the memory of Carrie Cotter and James Cotter by raising awareness for mental health education and suicide prevention efforts.
+The Carrie Cotter Foundation and Memorial Fund honors the memories of Carrie Cotter and James Cotter by raising awareness for mental health education and suicide prevention efforts.
 These efforts include organizing and participating in walks for the American Foundation for Suicide Prevention and the National Alliance on Mental Illness, organizing the global release of red balloons to raise awareness for World Suicide Prevention Day and raising money for the National Suicide Prevention Lifeline.

 Please visit Cotter Memorial Donation Page to donate